 Start a bee hive

-Do the world a favour, as well as your body, by building a beehouse and collecting the honey from it.
+Do the world a favor, as well as your body, by building a beehouse and collecting the honey from it.

 To do it yourself, all you need is: